Jüri Liim

-Jüri Liim (born on 9 November 1940 in Tallinn) is a former Estonian politician, investigative journalist and track and field athlete (long-distance runner).
+Jüri Liim (born 9 November 1940 in Tallinn) is a former Estonian politician, investigative journalist and track and field athlete (long-distance runner).

 1965-1976 he won several medals at Estonian championships.

 In 1990–1992 he was a member of parliament of Estonia (Ülemnõukogu) and Estonian Congress.
 He was one of the founders and leaders of Estonian Green Party (Eesti Roheline Partei) (later Estonian Greens).